hyperium/tonic/tonic-examples/routeguide-tutorial.md

 struct RouteGuide;
 ```

-We now need to implement the `server::RouteGuide` trait that is generated in our build step.
+Next, we need to implement the `server::RouteGuide` trait that is generated in our build step.
 The generated code is placed inside our target directory, in a location defined by the `OUT_DIR`
 environment variable that is set by cargo.
 For our example, this means you can find the generated
 code in a path similar to `target/debug/build/routeguide/out/routeguide.rs`.